ARpatterns/SnapAR/README.md

     <img src="ocean_clean-up/graphics/gameplay.gif" width="150"/>
 </div>

-In this hand gesture game, the hands are used to control the scissors and camera gestures.
-They are needed to save the fish from being picked up by the hook, and instead pick up the trash from the sea floor to clean it up.
+In this hand gesture game, the hands are used to control the scissors and camera.
+They are needed to save the fish from being picked up by the hook, and instead trick the hook into picking up the trash from the sea floor.

-* _Behavioral Patterns_: Complementary Reactions, Chain Reaction, Timed Reaction, Continuous Evaluation
+* _Behavioral Patterns_: Complementary Reactions, Chain Reaction, Continuous Evaluation
 * _Augmentation Patterns_: Segment Overlay, Anchored Supplement
 * _Project Link_: [Ocean Clean-Up](ocean_clean-up)